Cookies on the Healthspan site

 A general multivitamin and mineral, fish oil and probiotic supplement may also be good to take for optimal immunity, whilst probiotics also help to balance the beneficial flora of the gut and vagina.

-Claire is a Nutritional Therapist with five years experience, specialising in sports nutrition, weight loss, hormonal and gut issues.
-Claire has a BSc Hons degree in Nutritional Therapy and runs her own nutrition and well-being business.
+Claire Hargreaves BSc mBANT CNHC is a nutritional therapist with five years' experience, specialising in sports nutrition, weight loss, hormonal and gut issues.
+Claire has a BSc Hons degree in Nutritional Therapy and runs her own nutrition and well-being business, Nutri-Kind Nutrition.